Wonchan-Kim/Obsidian_CS/School/CMPT403/HW/ASGN4.md

 ---

-**(c)** **PIR (Private Information Retrieval)**
+**(c)** PIR
-PIR allows a user to query a database (like checking if a domain name is taken) without revealing which specific entry they are interested in.
+PIR allows a user to query a database without revealing which specific entry they are interested in.
 This prevents the DNS server from inferring your target domain and mitigates cybersquatting risks.

 ---

-**(d)** **SMPC (Secure Multiparty Computation)**
+**(d)** SMPC
-SMPC allows multiple parties (the hospital and residents) to jointly compute whether a match exists (e.g., “someone in my apartment is infected”) without revealing any other private information about either party.
+SMPC allows multiple parties to jointly compute whether a match exists without revealing any other private information about either party.

 ---